-• To again move a point vertically which was constructed using the Shift key, use the Manipulation tool, again hold down the Shift key, and move the point.
-Point in space defined by its coordinates Lets you construct a new point directly via its coordinates: Click on any value in the figure to determine the x coordinate of the new point click on two other values to determine its y and z coordinates.
-Note : it is also possible to modify the coordinates of a point using the Coordinates palette (if this does not appear on the figure, display it by clicking on Windows-Coordinates, or double-click on a point or a vector with the Manipulation tool).
-3.00 2.50 10/3 4 Intersection point(s) Lets you construct the intersection point or points of objects (two lines, a line and a sphere, three planes, etc.).
-3.3 CURVES Line Lets you construct a line passing through two points.
-Lets you construct the line of intersection of two planes: move the mouse pointer near the intersection between two planes to display the line click to create the line. $\checkmark$ Ray Lets you construct a ray passing through two points.
+Lets you construct a new point directly via its coordinates: click on any value in the figure to determine the x coordinate of the new point click on two other values to determine its y and z coordinates.
+3.00 2.50 10/3 Note: it is also possible to modify the coordinates of a point using the Coordinates palette (if this does not appear on the figure, display it by clicking on Windows-Coordinates, or double-click on a point or a vector with the Manipulation tool).
+14-19 Intersection point(s) 1 Lets you construct the intersection point or points of objects (two lines, a line and a sphere, three planes, etc.).
+VES Line Lets you construct a line passing through two points.
+Lets you construct the line of intersection of two planes: move the mouse pointer near the intersection between two planes to display the line click to create the line.
+Ray Lets you construct a ray passing through two points.
 The first point is the origin of the ray.
-1. Segment Lets you construct a segment defined by two points.
+Segment < Lets you construct a segment defined by two points.
+Vector A Lets you construct a vector defined by two points.
+The first point is the origin of the vector. coordinates: • click on any value in the figure to determine the x coordinate of the new point • click on two other values to determine its y and z coordinates.
+Note: it is also possible to modify the coordinates of a point using the Coordinates palette (if this does not appear on the figure, display it by clicking on Windows-Coordinates, or double-click on a point or a vector with the Manipulation tool).
+Intersection point(s) Lets you construct the intersection point or points of objects (two lines, a line and a sphere, three planes, etc.).
+VES Line • Lets you construct a line passing through two points. • Lets you construct the line of intersection of two planes: • move the mouse pointer near the intersection between two planes to display the line • click to create the line.
+Ray Lets you construct a ray passing through two points.
+The first point is the origin of the ray.
+Segment Lets you construct a segment defined by two points.
+Vector Lets you construct a vector defined by two points.